Children's National Hospital: Services and programs

-Division of Oncology: The Division of Oncology at Children's National Hospital strives to cure cancer and minimize the side effects of treatment.
-Children's National has access to Children's Oncology Group's Phase I trials and Pediatric Brain Tumor Consortium protocols.
+Division of Oncology: The Division of Oncology at Children's National Hospital has access to Children's Oncology Group's Phase I trials and Pediatric Brain Tumor Consortium protocols.

 Children's National Heart Institute: The institute is made up of the departments of Cardiology, Cardiac Surgery, Cardiac Intensive Care, and Cardiac Anesthesia.
 Cardiologists, cardiac surgeons, interventionalists, cardiac intensivists, anesthesiologists, and fetal heart specialists care for a wide range of congenital heart problems.

-Children's National Division of Neurosurgery: The neurosurgery team tackles complex cases using image-guided surgery, gamma knife, and minimally invasive approaches.
-The Division of Neurology at Children's National treats a range of pediatric conditions, including autism, brain tumors, epilepsy, headaches, learning disabilities, migraines, movement disorders, neonatal neurology, neurogenetic diseases, neuromuscular diseases, stroke, and white matter diseases.
+Children's National Division of Neurosurgery: The Division of Neurology at Children's National treats a range of pediatric conditions, including autism, brain tumors, epilepsy, headaches, learning disabilities, migraines, movement disorders, neonatal neurology, neurogenetic diseases, neuromuscular diseases, stroke, and white matter diseases.

-Children's National Neonatal Intensive Care Unit (NICU): The Division of Neonatology is ranked number one in the nation by U.S. News & World Report.
-Within this division is one of the only level IV NICUs in the Washington, D.C., area, providing care for premature and ill newborns.
+Children's National Neonatal Intensive Care Unit (NICU): Within this division is one of the level IV NICUs in the Washington, D.C., area, providing care for premature and ill newborns.

-Children's National Research Institute: Children's National Research Institute is a top ranked pediatric research institution in terms of overall National Institutes of Health (NIH) funding.
-Principal investigators and physicians work side by side.
+Children's National Research Institute: Children's National Research Institute is a pediatric research institution.

-Children's National Infectious Disease Division: The Division of Infectious Disease has renown physicians and fellows providing care to the area with Lyme disease, Zika, and other complicated infectious disease issues in the hospital.
-The division also contains a separate Transplant Infectious Disease division which cares for critically ill transplant patients including heart, bone marrow, kidney, and gastrointestinal tract.
-A partnership also exists with the National Institute of Allergy and Infectious Disease and ID division where internal medicine-pediatric infectious disease fellows rotate and collaborate with research projects.
+Children's National Infectious Disease Division: The Division of Infectious Disease has physicians and fellows providing care to the area with Lyme disease, Zika virus, and other complicated infectious disease issues in the hospital.
+The division also contains a separate Transplant Infectious Disease division which cares for critically ill transplant patients, including heart, bone marrow, kidney, and gastrointestinal tract.
+A partnership also exists with the National Institute of Allergy and Infectious Diseases and ID division where internal medicine-pediatric infectious disease fellows rotate and collaborate on research projects.

-Mobile giving campaign

-In July 2008, Children's National Hospital partnered with the Washington Nationals of Major League Baseball to promote the hospital's mobile giving campaign, which allows donations to be made via text message.
-In July 2009, Nick Jonas of the Jonas Brothers created a public service announcement encouraging people to support the diabetes program at Children's National Hospital.